ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 - [ ] Experiment on Kaggle
   - [x] Upload the model. https://www.kaggle.com/models/ironbar/barc0llama-3.1-arc-potpourri-induction-8b
   - [x] Upload the code. https://www.kaggle.com/datasets/ironbar/arc25-source-code
-  - [ ] Create a notebook with the requirements. https://www.kaggle.com/code/ironbar/search-and-learn
+  - [x] Create a notebook with the requirements. https://www.kaggle.com/code/ironbar/search-and-learn
-  - [ ] Split the data in 4, each for a GPU
+  - [x] Split the data in 4, each for a GPU
   - [ ] Collect the results to make a submission
   - [ ] How efficient is the current implementation?
-  - [ ] Getting OOM cuda errors when training on the longer tasks
+  - [x] Getting OOM cuda errors when training on the longer tasks
+  - [ ] Create python module to do the submission, with tests
+  - [ ] Need a way to evaluate the submission once it's created
-- [ ] Check implementation of RL and how it alternates between training and inference
+- [ ] Check implementation of RL and how it alternates between training and inference(trl, GRPO)